PressCrew/infinity/README.md

 ### License

-Infinity is licensed under GPL v2.0 or higher.
+Infinity is licensed under GPL v2.0 or later.
-See LICENSE.txt for full details.
+See LICENSE.md for full details.

 ### Requirements

 #### Base Requirements

 * PHP 5.2.4 or higher
-* WordPress 3.2.0 or higher
+* WordPress 3.9.0 or higher

 #### BuddyPress Requirements (if installed)

-* BuddyPress 1.5.0 and higher
+* BuddyPress 2.0 and higher

 #### bbPress Requirements (if installed)